Symptoms

 Early signs include fatigue, fever, and muscle aches; coughing and shortness of breath can follow later.

-Latest official source update (May 9, 2026): ECDC reports 6 confirmed cases, 2 probable cases, and 3 deaths in the cruise-linked outbreak; the general-population risk remains very low.
+Latest official source update (July 2, 2026): ECDC reports 12 confirmed cases, 1 probable cases, and 3 deaths in the cruise-linked outbreak; the general-population risk remains .

 Information is reviewed from official public health sources.